yxuansu/SimCTG/contrastive_search_explanation/README.md

    assert next_hidden.size() == torch.Size([beam_width, 1, embed_dim])
    ```

-   The `next_hidden` contains the hidden states of each candidate token, and will be used to calculate the degeneration penalty (maximum cosine similarity with previous tokens `context_hidden`).
+   The `next_hidden` contains the hidden states of each candidate token, and will be used to calculate the degeneration penalty (maximum cosine similarity with respect to previous tokens `context_hidden`).

    ```python
    def ranking(context_hidden, next_hidden, next_top_k_ids, next_top_k_probs, alpha):